Background to the programme

 The programme is delivered by an external consultancy and managed by the NIHR Academy.

-NOTE: Applications for the programme are now closed until Spring 2022.
+NOTE: We will reopen applications in summer 2022.
 The outline of the programme detailed below is based on the cohorts that commenced the programme between 2019 and 2021 and therefore may be subject to change.

 Eligibility to apply for the programme